 Every life insurance company has a team of underwriters and each team of underwriters work to a different set of guidelines.
 Cancer is one of the trickier conditions to predict however as there is such a broad range of cancer types.
 There are additional factors to consider such as the severity, the type of treatment received and the age at which you were diagnosed.
 It requires extensive knowledge in order to understand which insurer is the best fit and is likely to accept you with the lowest possible increase to your monthly premiums, a job that an independent specialist* can do for you for free.

-We have personally vetted the services of one of the UK's leading insurance broker's, which specialises in finding the best possible life insurance policy for those that have suffered cancer.
-An independent specialist is not tied to any single life insurance company and so they will provide you with the best possible cover, based on the likely outcome (having taken all of your medical information into consideration).
+We have personally vetted the services of one of the UK's leading insurance broker's* that specialises in finding the best possible life insurance policy for those that have suffered cancer.
+An independent specialist is not tied to any single life insurance company and so will provide you with the best possible cover, based on the likely outcome (having taken all of your medical information into consideration).
 They will even be able to chase the insurer on your behalf, as well as help to put your policy into trust (meaning any payout is paid directly to your beneficiaries without the need for inheritance tax).

 To speak to an adviser, with no obligation to take things further, simply complete the form via the above link.
 The firm employs strong ethics and will only ever offer a policy if it is the best policy to suit your personal needs.